MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data-for-development-in-azure-sql-database.md

 1. The response should contain the exported data from your ***Employees*** table in JSON format.

-While this function is a simple example, you can extend it to include more complex logic and data processing, such as filtering, sorting, storing and aggregating data, and more.
+While this function is a simple example, you can extend it to include more complex logic and data processing, such as filtering, sorting, and aggregating data, and more.
+Your code could also be extended to include error handling, logging, and security features.

 ### Clean up resources